-Subsequent to our publication of our year-end 2018 report, the New Mexico Public Regulation Commission issued a revised decision in an electric rate case decision, the outcome of which impacted several of our electric return determinations in 2018.
-The instant report reflects the newly revised numbers.
+Subsequent to the publication of our year-end 2018 report, the New Mexico Public Regulation Commission issued a revised decision in an electric rate case decision, the outcome of which impacted several of our electric ROE statistics for 2018.
+The instant report reflects the revised numbers.